home-assistant/home-assistant.io/source/_integrations/vallox.markdown

 The **fan** platform of this integration allows you to turn on/off the complete unit via the toggle switch and to select a ventilation profile.

-The **sensor** platform that exposes a number of relevant metrics like fan speed, various air temperatures and humidity.
+The **sensor** platform exposes a number of relevant metrics like fan speed, various air temperatures, and humidity.

-The **switch** platform allows to lock heat recovery bypass.
+The **switch** platform allows locking heat recovery bypass.

 {% include integrations/config_flow.md %}